foxnewsnetwork/tracago/README.md

 2. registration should allow user to input company name
 3. introduce a page before new escrows that ask the user to select what sort of contract
 4. introduce new shipping deal contract
-9. provide a way for users to request to have their left-over money back
 10. contract types should be implemented (international shipping contract, etc.)
 14. find some way to get really long file names to not break the boundary on document show
 17. resolve the double flash error for document rejection and approval